 However, typically, for those who choose to represent themselves in a personal injury case, the deposition is the turning point.
 It’s the time where they realize they’re in over their head.
 If this describes your situation, now would be a good time to call a personal injury attorney to help you with your deposition.

 Greenwald Law Firm: Deposition Strategy for Personal Injury Victims

 Well-prepared clients give the best depositions, period.
-We represent personal injury victims and handle a wide array of personal injury claims.
+At Greenwald Law Firm, we represent personal injury victims and handle a wide array of personal injury claims.
 Before you speak with an insurance adjuster, call us.
 After a few minutes, I can inform you of your legal options so that you can go forward into your deposition with confidence!